ryan-l-robinson/Drupal-Devcontainer/README.md

 # Drupal devcontainer

-This project provides a generic demonstration of a devcontainer setup designed for development of Drupal website in Oracle Linux 8 based environments.
+This project provides a generic demonstration of a devcontainer setup designed for development of a Drupal website in Oracle Linux 8 based environments.

-## Status

-This is the initial copy / adaptation of work I've done elsewhere.
-It is not yet tested or well documented.

 ## Usage